Marine Highway 101 for last mile planning

 High carbon footprint a concern for the planet as a whole.

 Environmental Justice (EJ) The fulfillment centers tend to be sited in low-income communities of color that already have environmental justice (EJ) issues, so the ecommerce fulfillment centers represent yet another EJ burden.
 They represent a convenience for the shopper outside of the neighborhood at the cost of the neighborhood with the fulfillment center.
 See this 12/9/21 Consumer Reports article by Kaveh Waddell that studied this nationwide.
-Andrea Sansom of Red Hook reached out to Kaveh Waddell, and he is now looking into the Red Hook last mile situation.
+Andrea Sansom of Red Hook reached out to Kaveh Waddell, and he wrote this report on the Red Hook last mile situation.
 PortSide was part of a tour given by local advocates to his research team on 3/4/22.

 Quality of the jobs.
 On this, there can be quite a range with UPS being unionized and touting their history of employees rising up the ranks from low-level to CEO, and Amazon which is known known for fighting unions, firing whistleblowers, high employee burnout and more.
 Jobs are sometimes presented as a compensation to the neighborhood for the EJ burdens above; but communities should not have to face more burdens in exchange for jobs; bad jobs do not erase EJ burdens.
 On 4/1/22, in a David beats Goliath story, the start-up Amazon Labor Union was able to unionize a Staten Island Amazon warehouse, the first one in the USA.